 We chose Muriel’s Kitchen – an excellent place for lunch & dessert.
 I’m in love with so many of these small cafes that offer homemade and well executed dishes.
 As I said on my Instagram with a photo of the savory food at Muriel’s, I felt like what they served was akin to the type of food I would personally serve.
 Such an enjoyable experience to feel totally good about what you’ve ordered.

 We hopped on the tube and headed a few stops down the line until we could have a good walk around the capital and see all of those iconic tourist sights.

 Visiting and seeing all of the ‘iconic’ British monuments and scenes is definitely a big benefit.
 I love being able to spot where I am just by seeing the Shard or the London Eye in the distance.
 The mixture of old and new is something I really like as well.
-Although the more industrial parts of the city don’t offer much beauty, it’s areas like these that really make you appreciate London’s iconic scenery and architecture.
 It feels like I’m 12 years old again, on my first trip here.

 I definitely know South Bank and the ‘Queen’s Walk’ better than any other part of London.
 It was my previous trip to London last year that brought me to London Bridge and along the Thames and it has some really positive connotations.
 South Bank planted the first idea of moving to London.
 There’s so much energy here at peak times and it’s a great place to go with friends and even some quiet time alone.